paulbousquet/SmoothLP/README.md

 * K is the number of cross-validation folds
 * H1 is the period the IRF starts
 * r sets order of the limit polynomial.
 More specifically, the $r$-th derivitive of the IRF converges to 0 as $\lambda$ grows
 * Lag allows you to include lags of control variables in the conditioning set.
-For this, a `tsset` command must be run before `lproj_irf`
+For this, a `tsset` command must be run before `slp_irf`
 * vmat takes option "nw" if you would rather use Newey-West standard errors over Huber-White, but note that [Herbst and Johannsen (2024)](http://www.sciencedirect.com/science/article/pii/S0304407624000010) finds the NW variance matrix will often be biased while [Plagborg-Møller and Montiel Olea (2021)](https://joseluismontielolea.com/lp_inference_ecta.pdf) show that if a sufficient number of lags are included as controls, the usual HW errors are unbiased and autocorrelation robust.
 * se allows you to scale the size of the shock (by default, it's a 1 std shock).
 * Alternativly, you can add the `noadj` option for a pure plot of the coefficients